 M&A wishes to dispel the false notion of a “standard” contract.
 A party may present a contract as their standard contract but this does not mean that the terms of such a contract are in any way standard.
 Each employment arrangement should be structured to fit the particular practice, roles and responsibilities of the parties.

 Why Have Your Contracts Reviewed?

 The essence of a contract review is: (a) To provide the client with an understanding of the terms of the agreement and what they will mean in the future, and (b) To discuss whether these terms are acceptable to the client in view of the clients future plans and needs, and (c) To discuss what options are available.
 Although it is common sense that large organizations have the greater bargaining power, all contracts are negotiable.
-Alternatively, as your mother probably taught you, if you do not ask, you will not receive.
+Alternatively, if you do not ask, you will not receive.
 The bottom line is if you do not understand what you are agreeing to, you will not know what to ask for!

 Typical Issues for a Medical Services Contract

 The following are some of the typical issues which may be discussed in a Medical Services Contract:

 1. Whether the employed physician / medical practitioner is employed as an individual or provides their services through a professional corporation.

 2. If the employer is a formal entity (corporation) what is it’s form, status, ownership, terms for admittance.